d-sandborn/pyTRACE/README.md

 ```
 python -m pip install -e .
 ```
 Additionally, PyCO2SYS > v2 is required for speed and stability purposes.
-Please contact the authors for help installing this until it is made public.
+Please contact the authors for help installing it.

 ## Use